ScottyGB/group3/1_user_and_competitor_research/proposal.md

 ## Business objectives/goals

+During the client briefing, we outlined an overall objective along with several goals.
+We discussed these outcomes and converted them into user requirements so we can easily track whether the website we are creating will meet the requirements of our users.

+As a student, I can access information on affordable fun activites to do in Manchester, So that I can attend them.
+As a student, I can access information on affordable student activities in Manchester, So that I can attend them.
+As a student, I can find new activities to do in Manchester, So that I can enrich my

 _List the objectives/goals discovered in the client briefing.
 What user questions must the site answer_?

 ## Primary audience(s)